VincentWu1998/VincentWu1998.github.io/mint_case_study.md

 ---
 # <span style="font-size: 45px"> <b>Design Process</b></span>
-> "It's a process, not something dreamt overnight!"
+> "It is a process, not something dreamt overnight!"

 ## Competitive Analysis
 The key principle of motivation in money management was inspired by the innovative features offered by Mint's competitors [Digit, Qapital Banking, and Acorns(formerly)] and by Mint's pre-existing integrations (Acorns).